Soluling home Document home

 You can also change the layout properties (e.g., Left, Top, Width, Height) from the grid.
 However, by default, the grid does not show those properties.
 You have to turn them on.
 Right-click the grid and then select Filter.
 Select Data types sheet and check the Coordinate check box.

 Now the grid shows the coordinate properties, and you can change them.

 VCL supports both 32-bit and 64-bit applications.
 You don't need a separate Soluling project for the 32-bit EXE file, or you don't have to add both EXE files into the same project file.
 Add either 32-bit or 64-bit and add the other EXE as a platform file.

 As a result, the 64-bit .exe has been added as a source and the 32-bit .exe as a platform file.

 The advantage of the platform files over a separate project or two .exe files in a project is that you don't get multiple strings rows.
 If the same string exists both in 32-bit and 64-bit, only one row is added.
 This makes translation work easier.
 You can add any number of platform files.
 Just make sure that each EXE file you add is a result of the same Delphi project file.
 In addition to 32-bit, you might have Debug/Release EXEs or an EXE using different conditional compiling.
 Read more about the platform files.

-Soluling can create three kinds of localized files for your Delphi application or library.
+Soluling can create four kinds of localized files for your Delphi application or library.
 They are: